HBeinstein/beepBoopBeMyNeighbor/README.md

 * Clone the project from its GitHub repository (https://github.com/HBeinstein/beepBoop).
 * Open in your code editor of choice.
 * Drag index.html file into your browser or double click it to view site.
-* You can also view this project live on GitHub Pages at this link: .

 ## Specifications
 _The chart below shows all possible input behaviors and their expected outputs._